-Ever noticed how movies released at the turn of one decade somehow seem like they belong to the previous one?
+Ever noticed how movies released at the turn of one decade somehow seem like they belong to the last?
 It’s hardly surprising.
 It takes a while for a decade to establish itself as a unique entity in terms of themes, aesthetics, music, fashion, and the various other cultural elements that categorise an era.
-Movies made in 1990 are very much a product of the 1980s, for example.
+Movies made in 1990 are very much a product of the 1980s.
 I’m usually good at guessing the year of a title based on its various traits, but unless I know the film well, 1990 often leaves me at a loss.

 Less common, at least in my experience, are films made at the end of one decade that feel like they belong to the next.
 That curio certainly applies to Joseph Ellison’s grim psychological horror Don’t Go in the House, which asides from its throwback aesthetic and disco soundtrack is a movie that very much belongs to the 1980s, foreshadowing the slew of cynical slashers that would soon flood the market.
 But this isn’t your standard slice-and-dicer.
 In fact, there isn’t a sharp implement in sight in a film that still manages to prove uglier than most blood-and-guts horror of the era.